FuelLabs/ETHDubai-2022-Workshop/docs/slides/exercise_3.md

 ### EXERCISE 3

-Let's test our contract using a the Rust SDK
+Let's test our contract using the Rust SDK

 ---